microsoft/bc2adls/.assets/Execution.md

 > **<em>Note</em>**
 > 1. BLOB, Flow and Filter fields as well as the fields that have been Obsoleted are not supported.
 > 2. Records created before the time when [the `SystemCreatedAt` audit field](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-table-system-fields#audit) was introduced, have the field set to null.
-When exporting, there is an artificial value set to the field between the 1899 and 1900 years.
+When exporting, there is an artificial value of 01 Jan 1900 set on the field notwithstanding the timezone of the deployment.

 Click on the `Export` action at the top of the page.
 This spawns multiple sessions that export each table in parallel and uploads only the incremental updates to the data since the last export.
 When none of the table rows have a `Last exported status` of `In process`, it indicates that the export process has completed.
 You should be able to see the data through the CDM endpoint: `deltas.cdm.manifest.json`.